Jaime-alv/supermind/README.md

 The player, as the codebreaker, tries to guess the pattern, in both order and color, within a set number of rounds.
 Each guess is made by placing a row of coloured tags on the decoding board.
-Once placed, the script, as the code maker, provides feedback by placing  coloured tags in front of the row with the guess.
+Once placed, the script, as the code maker, provides feedback by placing  coloured tags on top of the row with the guess.
 A black key tag is placed for each code tag from the guess which is correct in both color and position.
 A white key tag indicates the existence of a correct color code tag placed in the wrong position.